-Dr. David J. Lomascolo is a Researcher at Chapin Hall.
+Dr. David J. Lomascolo is a Policy Analyst at Chapin Hall.
 Lomascolo’s work focuses on the use of organizational assessment, applying principles from safety science to inform child welfare policy and practice improvement initiatives.
 In addition to organizational assessment, Lomascolo’s areas of expertise include policy research, quantitative and mixed methodology, and survey design and implementation.
 His current research focuses on ways to enhance training and professional development for workers in child welfare and juvenile justice systems.

 Prior to joining Chapin Hall, Lomascolo worked as a Health Policy Analyst at the Center of Excellence for Children in State Custody in the Department of Psychiatry at Vanderbilt University Medical Center.
 At Vanderbilt, Lomascolo served as a statistical consultant for projects with the Tennessee Department of Children’s Services and Tennessee Department of Mental Health and Substance Abuse Services.
 In this capacity, he designed, implemented, and analyzed survey data; implemented educational interventions with child welfare workers; and analyzed Child and Adolescent Needs and Strengths (CANS) assessment data.